 a.
 Use a phone with a good quality camera

 The better your phone camera, the better your tours will look.
 The app supports most iPhones and Android phones equipped with a gyroscope and at least 3GB of RAM.
 That's essentially almost every phone released nowadays.
 The best phones to use for capturing with the VR Maker app would be the iPhone X or Google Pixel XL but lower-end phones can also produce good quality results.
-Check if your phone is compatible here.

 b.
 Center the lens on the phone (green circle)